osuosl/ganeti_webmgr/docs/source/dev/developers.rst

     git clone git@git.osuosl.org:ganeti/ganeti_webmgr

-From Github, you can `clone or fork from our repo mirror`_.
+From Github, you can `clone or fork from our repository mirror`_.

-.. _`clone or fork from our repo mirror`: https://github.com/osuosl/ganeti_webmgr
+.. _`clone or fork from our repository mirror`: https://github.com/osuosl/ganeti_webmgr

 Repository Layout